CARING FOR YOUR WOOD BAT

 Caring for Your Wood Bat

-Now that you have purchased your bat, you may wonder how to keep it in game ready condition.
+Congrats on your new bat!
+You’ve got a bright future ahead of you filled with dingers—we can feel it.
+So now that you have your weapon of choice, how do you take care of it?
 Your Phoenix wood bat is one of the finest in the industry and we want to see you have the most success with it.

 Storing Your Wood Bat

-The first thing you must understand is that your wooden bat is crafted from a natural material, wood and, like any natural material, it breathes and takes in the environment it is exposed to.
-Extreme moisture and prolonged exposure to heat or cold is not a bat's friend.
-Take your bat indoors (the garage does not count as indoors!) after each time out.
+Instead, Take your bat indoors (and the garage does not count as indoors!) after each time out.
 Lean it up against a corner in as straight up and down a position as you can get.
-A corner in your room or a closet inside where you live are great places to lean a bat up against the wall.
+A corner in your room or a closet are great places to lean a bat up against the wall.

 WARNING: The cleaning method with Windex® Multi-Surface Vinegar is only applicable to areas of the bat that have a finish.
 It is not for use on natural (unfinished) wood or bats that do not have a clear coat over a colored finish.
 Using any cleaning product may dull some of the color or shine of the finish.

-For natural wood, you may try a very fine grit sandpaper (200 grit or higher) to lightly sand the ball marks, moving the sand paper in the direction of the grain of the wood.
+For natural wood, you may try a very fine-grit sandpaper (200 grit or finer) to lightly sand the ball marks, moving the sandpaper in the direction of the grain of the wood.
 Avoid going over engraved areas and the Phoenix logo.

 NOTICE: Our legal team tells us we need to state that Phoenix Bats is not responsible for the results of above methods to clean and/or restore the finish to your bat.
 Pressure used, different cleaners and other considerations may yield different results.